 - Motor Encoders that are 360 degrees per wheel revolution.

-- A Location sensor that reads (X,Y) coordinates from the front-center of the VR Robot.
+- A Location Sensor that reads (X,Y) coordinates from the center turning point of the VR Robot.